Three Levers

 Before bids are considered, the publisher applies a relevance threshold τ.
 Only ads whose distance to the content falls below τ enter the auction.
 This is a UX decision.
 The publisher is saying “ads on my site must be at least this relevant.”

-τ doesn’t require a value function.
-It’s a knob.
-Tighten it if users are bouncing.
-Loosen it if fill rates are too low.
-Directional feedback.
+τ is a knob, tuned by directional feedback.
+Tighten it if users are bouncing; loosen it if fill rates are too low.

 Hartline, Hoy & Taggart (2023) prove that competitive efficiency is closed under reserve pricing. τ has zero auction cost.